capcom6/mariadb-backup-s3/README.md

 - Go 1.23+ (for building from source)
 - MariaDB server
+- At least 2x the actual database size in free space (for successful backup)
 - Storage backend credentials (depending on chosen storage type)

 ## 📦 Installation